Immune Regulation in Patients With Common Variable Immunodeficiency and Related Inborn Errors of Immunity (IEI)

 Detailed Description

-Patients with CVI and related B-Cell immunodeficiencies will be enrolled into this natural history study.
+Patients with CVI and related IEI will be enrolled into this natural history study.
 Protocol procedures will include baseline measurements of and changes in lab studies.
 First- or second-degree genetically related family members (limited to mother, father, siblings, grandparents, children, aunts, uncles, and first cousins of an affected patient) may also be screened for clinical, in vitro, and genetic correlates of immune abnormalities.
-Changes in the patients clinical state will be measured to determine the precursors of disease complications.
+Changes in the patients' clinical state will be measured to determine the precursors of disease complications.
 This may lead to developments in improving preventive measures and novel treatment options for this population.

 Study Type